On Tour in 2016

 Somehow the last kilometre or so back to the hotel seems so much easier after the late-afternoon success.

 Dinner is our third visit to La Fonda Restaurant.
-And while we wait we think back over what was almost certainly the busiest day thus far: Barcelona Cathedral, the Museu Frederic Marès, The Barcelona Museum, the Picasso Museum, The Sagrada Familia, shoe-shopping.
+And while we wait we think back over what was almost certainly the busiest day thus far: Barcelona Cathedral, the XXXXXXXXXXXXXXXMuseum, The Barcelona Museum, the Picasso Museum, The Sargrada Familia, shoe-shopping.

 Barcelona is tearful at our leaving.
 Or, maybe, it's just a seasonal downpour!
 Either way, we have to trudge through the narrow streets to La Rambla with our bags to get a train (or a bus) out to the airport because we're heading north today.

-We manage to make a complete mess of the directions, confusing buses and trains, going to the wrong platform, and looking complete novices.
+We manage to make a complete cock-up of the directions, confusing buses and trains, going to the wrong platform, and looking complete novices.
 Which I guess, in Spain, we are!

 Eventually, we end up on a train to the airport.
 And the station at the airport is quite a walk from the terminal we need.

 The upshot of the confusion is that we're about 8 minutes late for our flight!
 It's closed and boarded, and we've missed it.
 Which means we have to re-book on another flight.
-This costs us more, is a couple of hours later, and will take us to a different airport in Paris!
+THis costs us, is a couple of hours later, and will take us to a different airport in Paris!
 And we have a rental car waiting for us at the original destination!
 Bugger!

 The flight is cheerless and uneventful, and Orly Airport unexceptional.
-On the other had, the staff at the car-rental desk are just lovely.
+ON the other had, the staff at the car rental desk are just lovely.
 Calm, understanding, and helpful!
-In no time at all, our booking is changed, and we have car keys in hand, contract signed, and the broadest of directions to get us out of the airport and on our way!
+In no time at all, our booking is changed, and we have car keys in hand, contract signed, and the broadest of directions to get us out of the airport an on our way!
 Who would have thought?
 Helpful French staff?
 We're suitably relieved and grateful.